samsungsamiio/samsungsami.io/source/sami/demos-tools/oauth2-flow-examples.md

 However, it is preferable to have the web app perform API calls on behalf of a user without prompting another login.
 We describe how in the next section.

-### Obtain an access token without user interaction
+### Obtain an access token without further user interaction

 Once a user has granted your web app permission to access her data, the back-end server of the app can request an access token without further interaction from the user.
 This can be done two ways:

 - Refreshing a token.
 - Using the Client Credentials method.

-In each method, HTTP calls must be performed by the back-end server because it requires passing the credentials (`client_id` and `client_secret`).
+In each method, we recommend that HTTP calls be performed by the back-end server because it requires passing the credentials (`client_id` and `client_secret`).
 The credentials are encoded in an HTTP Authorization header.
 Consult [Sending client ID and client secret](/sami/sami-documentation/authentication.html#sending-clientid-and-clientsecret) for details on how to include them in a HTTP request.

 The token obtained by refreshing a token can access data of a specific user.
 The token obtained using the Client Credentials method can access data of all users that have granted permissions to the application.
 {:.info}